Ultimate Dubai Beaches Dress Code: What You Need To Know

 Men are allowed on the beaches in swimming trunks, but not in thongs.

-Given the fact that topless sunbathing is strictly prohibited in the Emirates, some beachgoers opt for the trick of lying on their stomachs then untying the straps to achieve an even tan.
+Given the fact that topless sunbathing is strictly prohibited in the Emirates, some beachgoers opt for the trick of lying on their stomachs and then untying the straps to achieve an even tan.

 In this case, the police do not make comments.